annazhang03/causal_models_formalization/PLDI_README.md

 ### 4. Assumptions and Admitted Lemmas
 - The development assumes the standard logical principle of Functional Extensionality (`functional_extensionality_dep`, imported from `Coq.Logic.FunctionalExtensionality`).
+- Although Appendix B.1 of the paper notes that some graph-theoretic theorems were not fully proven in our formalization, these proofs have since been completed.
+Thus, all theorems on which the main equivalence theorem depends are now fully mechanized in Rocq.
 - A small number of additional theorems are Admitted in `CausalDiagrams/Interventions.v` and in the `Spirtes/` directory;
 these results are auxiliary and not referenced in the semantic development or the paper.